isomerpages/moe-loyangviewsec/_about-us/Contact Us.md

 Parents visiting the school are to obtain a vistor's pass from the Security Post before proceeding to the General Office.

-Parents would like to meet any of our staff should call 6582 1727 to make an appointment prior to visiting the school.
+Parents who would like to meet any of our staff should call 6582 1727 to make an appointment prior to visiting the school.

 **Bus Services**